-Nestled in the quaint neighborhood of Larchmont Village in Los Angeles, California, the Ridgewood Residence boldly establishes itself as a stamp of a new generation of California modernism.
+Nestled in the quaint neighborhood of Larchmont Village in Los Angeles, California, the Ridgewood House boldly establishes itself as a stamp of a new generation of California modernism.
 Amidst a series of early 20th-century craftsman homes, the project stands out as a unique structure while also echoing the craftsman ideals in its strong sense of detail and workmanship.

 The Ridgewood House takes full advantage of the Southern California climate by attempting to blur the boundary between indoor and outdoor.
 Large walls of glass slide past solid walls to allow the interior spaces of the home to seamlessly transition to the outside world.